quynhkylaphan/Uncovering-Ecommerce-Insights-with-SQL/README.md

 **Steps:**
 * Use **JOIN** to connect three tables: `order_items` (for order data), `products` (to get the product category name), and `product_category` (to translate the category name to English).
 * Use **COUNT(`oi.order_id`)** to count the total number of orders for each category.
-* **GROUP BY** the English product category name to ensure the count is aggregated correctly for each unique category.
+* **GROUP BY** the product category name to ensure the count is aggregated correctly for each unique category.
 * **ORDER BY** the `number_of_orders` in descending (**DESC**) order to find the most popular categories, then use **LIMIT 10** to restrict the output to the top 10.

 **Results:**